tigrisdata/tigris-os-docs/docs/legal/service-terms.md

-    subject to all additional terms, policies, rules, or guidelines applicable to the Tigris Object Storage Service or certain features of the Tigris Object Storage Service that we may post on or link to from the Tigris Object Storage Service (the “Additional Terms”).
+    subject to all additional terms, policies, rules, or guidelines applicable to the Tigris Object Storage Service or certain features of the Tigris Object Storage Service that we may post on or link to from the Tigris Object Storage Service (the "Additional Terms").
 All Additional Terms are incorporated by this reference into, and made a part of, this Agreement.

     22.8 **Notices.**